*Formerly known as the e-Portfolio - name change effective fall 2021*

 - Instructions on writing the reflective essay

-If you have any questions on the completion of your Graduation Assessment, you may contact Dr. Bin Li.
+If you have any questions on the completion of your graduation assessment, you may contact Academic Services Officer Amber Harrison.